 Sal Frances has taught at the Women’s Circus since 2003.
 Sal is also an Associate Artist and teacher with Westside and teaches with Circus Oz.
-At the Women’s Circus, Sal teaches New Women’s and Acrobalance classes as well as on community projects.
-She enjoys the playful atmosphere at the Women’s Circus and that it is a space where women’s strength is celebrated.
+At the Women’s Circus, Sal teaches the popular New Crew six-month intro to circus program and the ever fun WeFo Teen Flyers classes for 12-17 year olds.
+Sal also works with Women's Circus on community projects, helping those who face barriers to discover the joy of circus.

 Bianca Sciaretta is a performer and teaching artist who has worked at the Women’s Circus since 2005.
 She has also worked with Footscray Community Arts Centre, Westside Circus and Circus Spot.
 Over the years Bianca has taught a variety of classes including Acrobalance and Trainee Tumblers.
 She loves working with such a diverse and interesting group of women and kids getting them excited by all things circus

 Emily Ross has been working at the Women’s Circus since 2006.
 She teaches on the New Women’s program and on the Intermediate and Advanced Acrobalance classes.
 She also teaches at Westside Circus and Footscray Community Arts Centre.
 As well as being one of our dedicated trainers Emily is currently studying osteopathy.
 She loves working at Women’s Circus because of the sense of play, community, and inclusiveness of social circus.